-Graduates' top priority must of course be their academic work.
+Your top priority must of course be your academic work.
 You may not teach more than six hours a week, including preparation and marking time, during term-time.
 In fact, graduates are typically offered one hour's teaching per week in the MILC programme, which should mean that it is perfectly possible to undertake this teaching and, at the same time, make good progress with academic work.

-Offers of tutorial teaching emanate from Colleges and are not guaranteed by the Sub-faculties.
-Students wishing to be considered for tutorial teaching of undergraduates in all subject options in Classics can enter their details into an online tutorial teaching register at: https://ctr.classics.ox.ac.uk/
+Offers of tutorial teaching emanate from colleges and are not guaranteed by the Sub-faculties.
+Students wishing to be considered for tutorial teaching of undergraduates in Ancient History can enter their details into an online tutorial teaching register in Sharepoint maintained by the Sub-Faculty.
+In Languages and Literature, the DGS keeps a tutorial register, which is compiled in consultation with supervisors, about the courses which individual graduates are ready to teach, and avdertised to organising tutors in the Sub-Faculty before the start of the year.
 Attendance at a tutorial training day organised by the Faculty of Classics in Hilary Term is a prerequisite for inclusion on the tutorial teaching register.
 The Faculty also runs a scheme which enables graduate students to observe experienced tutors and give a tutorial themselves under the supervision of the tutor; this usually takes place in Trinity Term.

-Individual subject convenors for each of the undergraduate papers are responsible for giving advice on teaching materials and essay topics (a list of these convenors should be available from the Classics Office), and advice will certainly be available from the tutors for whom the teaching is being done; central reading lists for all undergraduate papers are to be found on WebLearn.
+Individual subject convenors for each of the undergraduate papers are responsible for giving advice on teaching materials and essay topics (a list of these convenors is available from the Classics Office), and advice will certainly be available from the tutors for whom the teaching is being done; central reading lists for all undergraduate papers are to be found in Canvas.

-In Languages and Literature we also have a course of undergraduate lectures called 'Fresh Voices in the Classics': these are given by up to eight graduate students nearing the end of their doctorates, with each offering a single lecture.
+In Languages and Literature there is also a course of undergraduate lectures called 'Fresh Voices': these are given by up to eight graduate students nearing the end of their doctorates, with each offering a single lecture.
 This is run on a competitive basis, with graduates submitting a title and an abstract of the lecture they would like to give.
-A senior member of the faculty also attends and gives feedback afterwards.
+A senior member of the Faculty attends and gives feedback afterwards.